metamageia/notes.gagelara/content/TTRPGs/The-Great-Galactic-Hunt/World/The Meritocracy of Axiom.md

-# The Stratocracy of Axiom
+# The Meritocracy of Axiom

 Technology Advantage: Expert System Development and Management